 - Price Match one store to another- bring your flyers and have the store match the best advertised price (keep distance in mind, if you’re traveling to the other end of town to save $3.00 it may not be worth it).

-- Join coupon trades and trains -this way your can get rid of coupons you would never use and gain ones that you really want.
+- Join coupon trades and trains (there are some online as well) – this way your can get rid of coupons you would never use and gain ones that you really want.

 DITCH THE BANK FEES: Only a few of Canada’s banks provide a true no fee chequing account for Canadians, other banks require that you meet a minimum balance each month, or sign up for multiple products to qualify for free chequing.
 Banks such as Simple Financial and Tangerine offer a true free daily chequing account, whereas other major banks like RBC, CIBC, Scotia, BMO and TD Canada Trust have some requirements Canadians must meet to qualify for a no fee daily chequing accounts.
 Have had it for years, would never change back to a big bank.